 Nevertheless, the scope of reactive machines is not dim.
 This technology will continue to be leveraged in situations where it works well.
 One such case is self-driving cars, where the reliability of the AI system’s reaction can be vital.

 The second type of AI is limited memory.
-Machines based on limited memory have the capacity to store previous data and use it to make better decisions.
+Machines based on limited memory can store previous data and use it to make better decisions.

 In other words, they use the past to anticipate what may happen in the future.
 They are more complex than reactive machines and offer more significant opportunities.